AsiakN/Bert-Implementation/README.md

 # Bert-Implementation
-Repo for implementation of BERT model
+Repo for implementation of PyramidBERT paper.
+PyramidBERT is a more efficient BERT architecture